-Program Study Plan:
+Study Plan:

-The following sample study plan is for a full 4-semester Foundation Program, including preparatory mathematics and science courses.
-Students who test at a higher level may be exempt from some of the courses, thereby shortening the length of their individualized Foundation Program study plan.
+The following study plan is for the full year-long Foundation Program and includes both English and math preparatory classes.
+Students who test at a higher level may be exempt from some of the courses, therby shortening the length of their individualized study plan.